Code4Blessings/node-weather-server/README.md

 - A way to make html files into a template see the following steps..

 1. NPM install the hbs dependency
-2. Make a folder called 'views' and then a file mocking the name of the html file.
+2. Make a folder called 'views' and then a file, mocking the name of the html file.
 For example, instead of writing "index.html", write "index,hbs"
 4. Copy and paste the html contents into a new .hbs file

 **HTML File**